Dynamic DNS: Domain Name System

 DNS is based on a distributed database that takes some time to update globally.
 When DNS was first introduced, the database was small and could be easily maintained by hand.
 As the system grew this task became difficult for any one site to handle, and a new management structure was introduced to spread out the updates among many domain name registrars.
 Registrars today offer end-user updating to their account information, typically using a web-based form, and the registrar then pushes out update information to other DNS servers.

 Due to the distributed nature of the domain name systems and its registrars, updates to the global DNS may take hours to distribute.
 Thus DNS is only suitable for services that do not change their IP address very often, as is the case for most large services like Wikipedia.
 Smaller services, however, are generally much more likely to move from host to host over shorter periods of time.
 Servers being run on certain types of Internet service provider, cable modems in particular, are likely to change their IP address over very short periods of time, on the order of days or hours.
-Dynamic DNS is a system that addresses the problem of rapid updates.
+DDNS is a system that addresses the problem of rapid updates.

 Types

 The term DDNS is used in two ways, which, while technically similar, have very different purposes and user populations.
 The first is standards-based DDNS, which uses an extension of the DNS protocol to ask for an update; this is often used for company laptops to register their address.
 The second is proprietary DDNS, usually a web-based protocol, normally a single HTTP fetch with username and password which then updates some DNS records (by some unspecified method); this is commonly used for a domestic computer to register itself by a publicly known name in order to be found by a wider group, for example as a games server or webcam.

 End users of Internet access receive an allocation of IP addresses, often only a single address, by their Internet service provider.
 The assigned addresses may either be fixed (i.e. static), or may change from time to time, a situation called dynamic.
 Dynamic addresses are generally given only to residential customers and small businesses, as most enterprises specifically require static addresses.

 Dynamic IP addresses present a problem if the customer wants to provide a service to other users on the Internet, such as a web service.
 As the IP address may change frequently, corresponding domain names must be quickly re-mapped in the DNS, to maintain accessibility using a well-known URL.

-Many providers offer commercial or free Dynamic DNS service for this scenario.
+Many providers offer commercial or free DDNS service for this scenario.
 The automatic reconfiguration is generally implemented in the user's router or computer, which runs software to update the DDNS service.
 The communication between the user's equipment and the provider is not standardized, although a few standard web-based methods of updating have emerged over time.